Valentin349/Sport-Societies-Network/README.md

 Front end dev setup:
 1. Run `npm run dev` in a terminal window
-2. In a separate terminal window run `python manage.py runserver` with virtual environment running
+2. In a separate terminal window, with virtual environment running, run `python manage.py runserver`
 3. Open local host - http://127.0.0.1:8000/
 4. Edit react code and save
 5. Reload http://127.0.0.1:8000/ to see the changes